The MRP Collection Manager User’s Guide

 Collection

-look at only a specific part of your collection – for example, all items
+wish to look at only a specific part of your collection – for example, all

-acquired before 1990 – you can choose to restrict the viewer to just display a
+items acquired before 1990 – you can choose to restrict the display to just a

 subset of the full collection.
 The